-Aberlady Parent Council is the body responsible for representing parents’ views, so that those views can be discussed with people such as Mrs Currie, East Lothian Council representatives or other Parent Councils in the area.
-Parent Council is also responsible for feeding back the outcomes of these discussions.
+Aberlady Parent Council is the body responsible for representing parents’ views, so that those views can be discussed with people such as the Head Teacher, East Lothian Council representatives or other Parent Councils in the area.
+Parent Council is also responsible for feeding back the outcomes of these discussions to school families.

 Everyone benefits when parents and schools work together, so please get involved if you can!